Battle of La Belle-Famille: Battle

 Lignery and Aubry, in spite of their knowledge of Indian ways, apparently advanced without taking normal precautions against ambush, and marched right into a prepared trap.

 Lieutenant Colonel Massey of the 46th Foot commanded 464 British regulars to defend the trail running north from Niagara Falls to Fort Niagara.
 On the right flank covering the portage trail, Massey deployed about 130 men of the 46th in the La Belle Famille clearing.
 Thrown forward from the right flank, just above the river gorge, were the grenadiers of the 46th and a small detachment of the 44th Foot.
 To the left of the 46th, the converged light companies of the 44th, 46th, and 4th battalion of the 60th Foot took position.
 On the extreme left stood a detachment from the 44th and New York Regiment.
 Understanding that his enemies included a significant number of regulars, Massey ordered the redcoats to lie down and fix bayonets.

 As the French came out of the woods into the open, they immediately opened fire and began to deploy from column into line formation.
 Waiting until the French were within very close range, the British commander gave his troops the command to rise and fire.
 The 46th fired seven volleys, then advanced, firing at will.
 Massey later estimated that his men each fired about 16 rounds in the action.
 Meanwhile, the grenadier company's fire caught the French left flank in enfilade.
 When the French flinched before the deadly fire, the British attacked with the bayonet.
-French morale collapsed and the British-allied Iroquois rushed the survivors.
+French morale collapsed and the British-allied Haudenosaunee rushed the survivors.

 The French began a panicked retreat, in which the British gave chase, according to one report, for as much as 5 mi.
 French casualties were significant, including Lignery, who sustained a mortal wound.
 Michel Maray de La Chauvignerie was captured during the battle.
 Massey was wounded.